: What about my Miranda

 - Parodied in the Duckman episode "American Dicks", where Duckman is arrested during the taping of two rivaling police reality shows, and the officer arresting him states "You have the right to remain silent.
 You also have some other rights that they'll dub in during editing".

 - The Mask: When a Mad Scientist created a Bad Future, Stanley was arrested and learned the Miranda rights don't exist in that timeline.

 - Ernesto Miranda, the defendant who went all the way to the U.S. Supreme Court and won, ended up serving the exact same sentence.
-The Supreme Court ruled that his confession was inadmissible evidence because he had not been made aware of his right to not answer questions, so it shouldn't have been brought up, but the Court sent the case back to the State of Arizona for a new trial.
+The Supreme Court ruled that, because he had not been made aware of his right to not answer questions, his confession was not admissible, and the prosecution wasn't allowed to bring it up.
+However, the Court didn't simply let Miranda Off on a Technicality: they sent the case back for a new trial.
 Prosecutors retried him, didn't bring up the confession, and got the same verdict.

 - More recently, the Supreme Court has now found that this trope brings out its own existence.
 In Dickerson v.
 United States, the Court ruled: "We do not think there is such justification for overruling Miranda.
 Miranda has become embedded in routine police practice to the point where the warnings have become part of our national culture."